 Although these factors can help an individual decide whether or not to pursue legal action against a property owner, the most effective way of ascertaining the viability of a potential court case is to contact a qualified premises liability attorney.

-Choosing a Premises Liability Attorney in San Diego
+Choosing a Slip and Fall Attorney in San Diego

 Heightened emotions are not uncommon during a premises liability case.
 In addition to the legal and tactical difficulties in determining responsibility for such injuries, personal connections often cause injured parties to hesitate in seeking compensation.
 Although the owner of the property on which you were injured may be a close friend or respected business associate, they must still take necessary measures to keep their visitors safe.